smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-rmd.md

 Enable the RMD feature in *inventory/default/group_vars/all/10-default.yml* when installing OpenNESS (Under the Network Edge section):
 > rmd_operator_enable: True
 >
 This will install the underlying infrastructure.
+Please note you need to use the FlexRAN flavor for RMD to work.
 Next, use the following shell function to determine which cores are used by your container:
 ```bash
 #!/bin/sh